 Ever since I switched from reading Financial Times to Wall Street Journal (FT subscription ran out; no option to use airline miles), I started encountering more and more sob stories.
-If this continues, I’ll be like Frank at Bad Money Advice.

 On Tuesday I mentioned the story about laid-off employees burning through their severance and turning down job offers.
 On Wednesday I read this article about people stopping using 529 plans because of market losses: